Back to all guides

 2. Cut fabric around 60 x 85 mm so it covers the field with a small margin.

-5. Write the hidden note or place the copied photo, tag, or label underneath.
+6. Write the hidden note or place the photo print, tag, or label underneath.

-6. Keep adhesive at least 3 mm away from the writing field.
+7. Keep adhesive at least 3 mm away from the writing field and out of the hinge gutter.

-7. Test the adhesive on a fabric offcut first.
-If it darkens, stiffens, or bleeds through the fabric, switch to a paper hinge strip.
+8. Test the adhesive on a fabric offcut first.
+If it darkens, stiffens, bleeds through, or leaves a shiny patch, switch to a paper hinge strip that carries the glue instead of the fabric face.

-11. Press the hinge with a ruler edge, bone folder, or clean fingernail, then open it three times before adding decoration.
+12. Press the hinge with a ruler edge, bone folder, or clean fingernail through release paper, then work the lift gently before adding decoration.
+Stop if the cloth pulls the paper or the hinge line darkens.

 Hidden sentence